-There is a reason why everyone is concerned about how do bookies balance bets.
+There is a reason why everyone is concerned about how bookies balance bets.
 This reason is the hold percentage.
 Ultimately, the hold percentage is what determines how successful a sportsbook is, and what its chances of survival are.

 Increasing an agent’s hold percentage is done by posting sharp lines, and carefully managing each betting odd.

-From experience, I can tell you that the average weekly hold at most price per head shops is between 7% and 8%.
+From experience, I can tell you that the average weekly hold at the most price per head shops is between 7% and 8%.

 The reason I switched to AcePerHead.com years ago is that they have always provided me with a higher hold percentage.
-I am currently averaging 12% weekly hold, and my player sheet is not what you could consider square.
+I am currently averaging a 12% weekly hold, and my player sheet is not what you could consider square.

 If you are an agent who is looking for cost-effective ways to increase your hold percentage, I advise you to switch to Ace Per Head right away.
 I guarantee you won’t be disappointed.